kontenta/kontour/docs/tool-creation.md

 # Using Kontour to build admin tools

-Admin tools that leverage Kontour are built as any other Laravel controller with routes.
+Admin tools that leverage Kontour are built as any other Laravel controller with corresponding routes.
 Usually a
 [resource controller](https://laravel.com/docs/controllers#resource-controllers)
 is suitable to create admin tools that edit instances of a specific model.